nbanks062523/CodeReview_week10/README.md

 # Languages and tools used:
 Python, Pandas, Kaggle, SQL

+<a name="kaggle_data_files"></a>
-# Kaggle Datasets Used
+# Kaggle Datasets Used:
  https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data

 # Description:
 In this project, we have created a data pipeline that brings data from Kaggle, transforms it in Visual Studio using Python and then stores it as datasets in Google Big Query.
-Once it is stored, several visualizations were created to show various metrics on NFL betting.
+Once it is stored, several visualizations were created in Google Looker Studio to show various metrics on NFL betting.

 # Setup/Installation Requirements:
-To run the code in this project:
+To see the code files in this project:
 1. Clone the repo in Git Hub:
    a.
 Click the green "code" button
    b.
 Under the "Local" tab, copy and paste the URL that is under HTTPS

+To see the raw data files that were used in this project, [click here] (#kaggle_data_files)
 2.
-3. In the terminal, activate the virtual environment by typing python3.10 -m venv venv source venv/bin/activate
-4. Install the requirements from the requirements.txt file by typing: pip install -r requirements.txt
-4. Download the data file from Kaggle at :
+3.

 # Known Bugs
 No known bugs